efiminem/pymtodo/README.rst

 Create lists and tasks
 -------------------

-You can create lists by
+You can create lists by using

 .. code:: python

 	a.create_list("New list")

-and new tasks can be created in particluar list:
+and new tasks can be created in the particluar list:

 .. code:: python